 I started my fundraising a few years before I started working for Lucy.
-I used to fundraise for Cancer Research UK, because it is such a big thing and affects so many people’s lives.
+Cancer Research UK was my chosen charity, because it is such a big thing and affects so many people’s lives.
 I also lost my Nan to breast cancer before I had the opportunity to meet her.
 In my last year of college I hosted an event as part of our final project.
 The skills I learnt from these fundraisers helped me to be organised, motivated and helped to open my eyes and be who I am today.

 During the flooding and extreme weather conditions here in the UK a couple of months ago, you were at the forefront of the local rescue efforts, appearing several times on national television and in newspapers as a spokesperson.
 How did you come to be doing this?

 Shepperton and the surrounding area of Spelthorne were some of the worst hit places around the country.
 I and my partner Kayleigh decided to create a Facebook group to help update people locally with information on the flooding situation (Shepperton Flooding Updates).
 Within a few days of the group being formed it hit over 5,500 members.

 Many local and national newspapers and TV stations called me, asking for interviews.
 It was a hectic time but luckily Lucy was very understanding and gave me some days off to help volunteer.
 It was a stressful but rewarding time.

 Since the flooding I have been asked to attend an award ceremony by the Mayor of Spelthorne for supporting the residents of Spelthorne during the flooding.
 I have also now been asked to write in the local newspaper bi-weekly on community issues.
 These fantastic opportunities all started with a little Facebook page.

 What inspires and motivates you?